Yaakov Kedmi

-Yaakov Kedmi (יעקב קדמי; born 5 March 1947 in Moscow), also known as Yasha Kazakov and Yakov Iosifovich Kazakov (Яков Иосифович Казако́в) is a Russian propagandist, an Israeli politician and diplomat.
+Yaakov Kedmi (יעקב קדמי; born 5 March 1947 in Moscow), also known as Yasha Kazakov and Yakov Iosifovich Kazakov (Яков Иосифович Казако́в) is an Israeli politician and diplomat.
 He was the head of the Nativ liaison bureau from 1992 to 1999, specializing in the repatriation of Eastern European Jews to Israel.
-On 25 February 2023, the Council of the European Union imposed personal sanctions against Kedmi due to his activities as a spreader of the Russian official propaganda intended to justify the Russian invasion of Ukraine.

 Biography

 Early life

 He was born in Moscow on 5 March 1947 in the family of Iosif Yakovlevich Kazakov and Sofia Yakovlevna Kazakova.
 He studied at the Moscow Institute of Transport Engineers.
 He applied for Aliyah in early 1967 at the Israeli embassy in Moscow.
 Israeli diplomats initially refused as they suspected that he was a KGB agent.
 After publicly renouncing Soviet citizenship in May 1968, Kedmi, in December of that year, wrote an emotional letter, which was received by Nehemiah Levanon after originally being directed to the Supreme Soviet.
 In the letter, he expressed pride in his Jewish heritage and declared that he had a right to live in Israeli land.
 Levanon leaked this letter to The Washington Post, which caused wide coverage to occur in the West and public pressure to mount on the government.
 As a result, Kedmi received permission to emigrate in February 1969 and eventually he was granted an exit visa.